-VERIFICATION OF ASSESSMENT JPQ Title Unit No. / Title Assessor Internal Verifier Assessment No. Verifier Checklist · Comments Are accurate qualification details shown?
+VERIFICATION OF ASSESSMENT JPQ Title Unit No. / Title Assessor In ternal Verifier Assessment No. Le ead Verifier Verifier Checklist Comments Are accurate qualification details shown?
 Y/N ١ Are accurate unit details shown?
-Y/N 1 Are clear deadlines for as sessment given?
+Y/N ١ Are clear deadlines for as sessment given?
 Y/N ١ Is the timescale for the assessment appropriate?
-Y/N 1 What are the Learning Outcomes being assessed?
-1 Do the grading descriptors identified match the Learning Outcomes being assessed?
-Y/N ١ Are the appropriate English and maths skills identified on the assessment?
+Y/N ١ What are the Learning Outcomes being assessed?
+Do the grading descriptors identified match the Learning Outcomes being assessed?
+Y/N ۷ Are the appropriate English and maths skills identified on the assessment?
 Y/N ١ Will the tasks enable the learner to generate sufficient evidence to be assessed against the range of grading descriptors?
-Y/N ١ Is the language and presentation used accessible to most learners? ١
+Y/N ۷ Is the language and presentation used accessible to most learners?
+N